 It's the enemy your business never knew it had.
-Considered a pillar of business best practice, how is it possible that the budget, best friend of founding financial principles, could be working against your business?
+Considered a pillar of business best practice, how is it possible that the budget, the best friend of founding financial principles, could be working against your business?
 As an unseen foe, the budget acts silently and completely undetected, siphoning the efforts of your company and converting them into selfish, sub-optimal routines of mediocrity.
 The budget is an old agent in the world of business, and without any attention drawn to its covert influence, continues to sabotage countless companies without their knowing.

 A Pretentious Pitfall for Startups